 - The table saw fence offers a way to set repeatable cuts that are difficult with a track saw

-- Speed as a table saw can cut boards faster
+- Speed, as a table saw, can cut boards faster

-However, if your shop doesn’t have a jointer some woodworkers will use a full-length track and track saw to make a straight-line cut to start the board out right.
+However, if your shop doesn’t have a jointer, some woodworkers will use a full-length track and track saw to make a straight-line cut to start the board outright.

 Track Saw vs Table Saw for Cross Cuts

-Most woodworkers will head to their sliding miter saw for any cross cuts in hardwoods and even narrower sheet goods.
+Most woodworkers will head to their sliding miter saw for any cross-cuts in hardwoods and even narrower sheet goods.

 - Use a miter saw for standard cuts on hardwood less than 6″ wide

-- A track saw for crosscutting large boards over 12″ and that are too long or heavy to fit on a miter saw
+- A track saw for crosscutting large boards over 12″ that are too long or heavy to fit on a miter saw

 - Lastly, a table saw can be used with a sliding fence for cutting smaller wood or to make multiple thin cuts